yqin-UH/NIGMS-Sandbox2-MeRIP/README.md

         - Notebook instance name: Provide a unique name (e.g., notebook-yourname-date).
         - Instance type: Choose <mark>**ml.t3.xlarge**</mark> (or a larger instance type if your dataset is large, [more examples](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-available-instance-types.html)).
         - Click "**Addtional configurations**"
             - Lifecycle Configuration (Optional): Add a script to install any additional dependencies automatically.
+Ex.
+30min-idle-shutdown; 1-hour-idle-shutdown.
             - **Volumne size in GB**: change it to <mark>**50**</mark>
         - IAM Role: If you don’t have an existing role, create a new one with S3 full access and AmazonSageMakerFullAccess permissions.
+Click <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html">here</a> for detailed instructions on how to create an IAM Role.
 - Start the Notebook Instance:
     - Click "**Create notebook instance**" and wait for the status to change to "InService".